ptliddle/PythonAccessUtil/README.md

 Make sure you allow libraries to be loaded without validaion by going to your App Target and checking `Disable Library Validation` under `Signing & Capabilities->Hardened Runtime->Runtime Exceptions`

-Create an instance of `PythonSetup(suggestedPythonLibPath:)` optionally handing it the suggested location to find the Python libraries.
-If no suggested path is entered it will default to suggesting `/usr/local/bin/python3/lib`
+Create an instance of `PythonSetup(suggestedPythonLibPath:, pythonVersion:)` optionally handing it the suggested location and python version to find the Python libraries.
+If no suggested path and version are entered it will default to suggesting `/usr/local/bin/python3/lib` and python version 3.10.
+The Python version needs to match the version in the lib folder

 Instantiation of the PythonSetup object should be done before using any class or struct within a file that imports PythonKit.
 > In order for PythonKit to initialize correctly the Python libraries need to be available and accessible